klren0312/ZZES-Element-UI-Snippets-VSCode/README.md

-## This is Code Snippets for Element UI.
+## This is Code Snippets of Element UI for VS Code.

 ### Install